jramb/xlscripter/README.md

   * Formulas are not calculated.
 This will probably never change.

 ## Planned features
-  * New built-in: Convert to SQLite
-  * New built-in: Convert to XML
+  * Maybe: New built-in: Convert to XML (needed?)
-  * Maybe: new built-in: convert to generic SQL (create-table and inserts)
+  * Very maybe: new built-in: convert to generic SQL (create-table and inserts)

 ## License

-Copyright © 2013
+Created 2013, extended 2015 and 2016

 Distributed under the Eclipse Public License, the same as Clojure.

-This does not apply to the used libraries themselves, they have their own licenses, see Apache POI, http://poi.apache.org/
+This does not apply to the used libraries themselves, they have their own licenses, see Clojure, SQLite and Apache POI, http://poi.apache.org/